Ruhaan838/100Day-GPU/README.md

 ## 7️⃣ Day - 07

-Day 07 is quite Intesting and have so many thing to learn.
-Now I know how tiled Conv work.
-This day I just learn how tiled conv works and not other things need to have new in this day.
+Day 07 is quite interesting and has so many things to learn.
+Now I know how tiled Conv works.
+Today I realize how tiled conv works and not other things need to be new on this day.

 - Refenrence:
   - https://www.youtube.com/watch?v=ysBrzOTMZlQ